 This is a difficult question to answer, it depends upon how many you need and exactly what your own situation is, however, a typical dental implant works out normally from £2600.

 Going abroad for dental implants.

 Many patients consider the possibility of travelling abroad to have their implants.
 Let’s look at this in more detail and ask some more questions about this rather intricate subject.
-Of course dentists in London want you to stay in London to have your dental implants , but we also realise that patients wish to save as much money as possible and so could look to going overseas.
-The NHS choices website has some good information on going abroad for dental implants and quote: “You may not get all the information or reassurance you would normally get from your dentist at home” – Damien Walmsley, professor of restorative dentistry at the University of Birmingham Here is a list of questions that the General Dental Council recommend you consider before going abroad.
+Of course, dentists in London want you to stay in London to have your dental implants, but we also realise that patients wish to save as much money as possible and so could look to go overseas.
+The NHS Choices website has some good information on going abroad for dental implants and quote: “You may not get all the information or reassurance you would normally get from your dentist at home” – Damien Walmsley, professor of restorative dentistry at the University of Birmingham Here is a list of questions that the General Dental Council recommend you consider before going abroad.